keithstellyes/picbot/README.md

 * `tag-aliases` text file to allow aliasing of tags

 * Images uploaded by users with proper privliges in a Discord channel

-* Actual customization and parameters of the discord bot (Probably do PHP-style  configs where the config is Python source code itself)